XFOSS/Oura/README.md

 Detailed design notes live in the `docs/` directory.
 The evolving language specification is provided in `OuroLang_Spec_2_0.md` and outlines syntax, semantics and concurrency features currently implemented.
+The specification now includes a **Types** section describing primitive datatypes and short examples of control flow.
 Community contributions are welcome—see `docs/contrib.md` for guidelines.

 ## Fuzzing Tools